 The check up includes a questionnaire about your pets current health and behaviour and preventative healthcare advice for older animals.

-We are now offering a FREE urine sample.
-This can tell us many things and can pick up early signs of disease.
+We offer urine samples which can tell us many things and can pick up early signs of disease.
 We can also check your pet's blood pressure.
 Click here for advice about how to collect urine.

 Should your pet be overweight, it is important that we help you get this under control as there are many health risks associated with obesity.
 We will identify your pet’s ideal weight and work out a diet and exercise plan, throughout the process we are here for support and to weigh your pet at regular intervals.

 Dogs and cats have teeth just like us therefore, plaque and bacteria can accumulate on their teeth causing inflammation and infection in the gums and tooth roots.
-It is important to have your pets teeth checked regularly to prevent pain and tooth loss.
-In our dental clinics we can check your pets teeth and educate on how to do it at home, as well as informtation on dental hygiene and cleaning at home.
+It is important to have your pet's teeth checked regularly to prevent pain and tooth loss.
+In our dental clinics we can check your pet's teeth and educate on how to do it at home, as well as information on dental hygiene and cleaning at home.

 The mobility of your pet can be affected by many factors such as age, trauma and pathology.
 If you feel your pet is becoming stiff or lame or just behaving slightly differently, we can advise you on the best course of action, however as nurses we can not diagnose.
 We may advise that you see a vet if we feel your pet is in pain or needs medication.